damdemir/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an epoch 50 and batch size 200 to get the optimal accuracy.
 I gave the inputs to the LeNet and obtained the logits.
 Then, I found the probabilities via softmax function and compared them one hot coded.
 To decrase the error means reducing the cross entropy value.
-I used the Adam optimizer to reduce cross entropy via selection learning rate 0.001.
+I used the Adam optimizer to reduce cross entropy via selection learning rate 0.005.

 After operation is settled. evaluate function is written to have accuracy of data set.
 To train whole model is processed by seperating the batches.
-To obtain the accuracy of whole data set, the average of validation accuracy is calculated for each batch.
+To obtain the accuracy of whole data set, the average of validation accuracy, training accuracy and testing accuracy are calculated for each epoch.
+The mean value of validation accuracy is calculated as 0.933, the mean value of training accuracy is calculated as 0.990, The mean value of testing accuracy is calculated as 0.901,

 To be able to use the processed new data set operation is saved and when it is needed it is restored.